rivantsov/ngraphql/ReadMe.md

 ## Examples
 The repo contains a TestApp with HTTP server and *Graphiql UI*.
 It is used in HTTP server harness and unit tests.
 It is a made-up GraphQL API about abstract *Things*, and it is void of any real semantic meaning.
 The sole purpose of this app is to provide a number of types and methods covering the many aspects of the *GraphQL* protocol.
 Run the HTTP server harness and play with the *Graphiql* page in browser.

 Run the **unit tests** and see the many request/response examples used there.
 The unit tests write a detailed log as they go.
 Run the tests, locate the log file in the *bin* folder, and look inside for many examples of GraphQL requests and responses along with the metrics.
+See this file here: [UnitTestsLog](misc/UnitTestsLog.txt).

 See also [Star Wars Example](https://github.com/rivantsov/starwars) in a separate github repository.

 [VITA](https://github.com/rivantsov/vita) ORM contains a sample project implementing a GraphQL Server for a BookStore sample application.
 Among other things, it shows how (N+1) problem can be efficiently handled **automagically** by a smart-enough ORM.
 Most of the related entities like *Book.Publisher* or *Book.Authors* are batch-loaded automatically by the ORM.

-To see some request/response samples, inspect the file [UnitTestsLog](misc/UnitTestsLog.txt).
-It is a complete log file for a run of all tests in unit tests project.
-It contains requests, responses and metrics data.

 ## Documentation
 See the [Wiki pages](https://github.com/rivantsov/ngraphql/wiki) for this project.